 We have recorded a substantial amount of goodwill associated with the Aquila Transaction.
-Any significant impairment of our goodwill would cause a decrease in our assets and a reduction in our net income and shareholders' equity.
+Any significant impairment of our goodwill related to these utilities would cause a decrease in our assets and a reduction in our net income and shareholders' equity.

-We had approximately \$359 million of goodwill on our consolidated balance sheet as of March 31, 2009.
+We had approximately \$353.7 million of goodwill on our consolidated balance sheet as of March 31, 2010.
 A substantial portion of the goodwill is related to the Aquila Transaction.
-If we make changes in our business strategy or if market or other conditions adversely affect operations in any of these businesses, we may be forced to record an impairment charge, which would decrease assets and reduce net income.
+If we make changes in our business strategy or if market or other conditions adversely affect operations in any of these businesses, we may be forced to record a non-cash impairment charge, which would reduce our reported assets and net income.
 Goodwill is tested for impairment annually or whenever events or changes in circumstances indicate impairment may have occurred.
 If the testing performed indicates that impairment has occurred, we are required to record an impairment charge for the difference between the carrying value of the goodwill and the implied fair value of the goodwill in the period the determination is made.
 The testing of goodwill for impairment requires us to make significant estimates about our future performance and cash flows, as well as other assumptions.
 These estimates can be affected by numerous factors, including future business operating performance, changes in economic, regulatory, industry or market conditions, changes in business operations, changes in competition or changes in technologies.
 Any changes in key assumptions, or actual performance compared with key assumptions, about our business and its future prospects could affect the fair value of one or more business segments, which may result in an impairment charge.